-Ev Boyle is the Executive Director of LA-Tech.org, a nonprofit coalition of Los Angeles-area tech companies and community organizations working together to expand economic opportunity in under-served communities and help tackle the city’s most pressing problems.
-Ev is the former Associate Director of CCLP and the founding director of Civic Tech USC, an initiative that focuses on how technology can connect citizens to government and to each other in ways that improve democracy and civic life.
+Ev is a lecturer at USC’s Annenberg School, the former Associate Director of CCLP and the founding director of Civic Tech USC, an initiative focused on how technology can connect citizens to government and to each other in ways that improve democracy and civic life.
+From 2017-18, he was the Executive Director of LA-Tech.org, a nonprofit coalition of Los Angeles-area tech companies and community organizations working together for a more inclusive and equitable economy.

-From 2007-2010, he was a co-founder of two award-winning technology start-ups in New York City and a producer of short documentaries for Current TV.
-More recently, he was a research assistant studying WikiLeaks at POLIS, the media and society think tank at the London School of Economics.
-Prior to his roles in start-ups and academia, Ev worked for the Washington, D.C.-based Democracy Alliance, where he developed investment strategies for building non-profit infrastructure and implementing a more progressive national security and foreign policy.
+From 2007-2010, Ev was a co-founder of two award-winning technology and civic engagement startups and a producer of short documentaries for Current TV.
+Prior to his roles in start-ups and academia, Evworked for the Washington, D.C.-based Democracy Alliance, where he developed investment strategies for building non-profit infrastructure and implementing a more progressive national security and foreign policy.

 Ev is a partner with Social Venture Partners Los Angeles and co-chaired SVP LA’s 2019 Social Impact Fast Pitch.
 He is on the advisory and selection committees for SVP LA’s Fast Pitch and Systems Change Accelerator cohorts, where he also serves as a nonprofit executive coach.
 He is on the Advisory Council of LA Forward, which activates rising generations of Angelenos to join social justice movements that are fighting to transform L.A. into a fair, flourishing place for everyone.